An EPA agent searches for the origin of a dangerous new plant (written for Screams!)

 Delphinia rolled her indigo eyes.
 "I didn't think that I needed to check in every hour.
 Right now I'm having a great time looking for giant weeds."

 "Hogweeds."
 Garret corrected her.
 "And if you touch any of them, remember to wear gloves.
 The sap is extremely acidic."
 This was true, she’d seen it for herself.

 A man returned home from vacation to find his lawn had some awfully large weeds among the overgrown grass.
-A half hour later he was being lifted into an ambulance, shrieking in pain.
+He figured his lawnmower would handle the job.
+A half-hour later, he was lifted into an ambulance, shrieking in pain.
 Delphinia shuddered, recalling the image of waxy skin peeling away from his bloody ankles.

 Gripping the steering wheel tightly, she politely informed her boss who wrote the report.
 Gritting her teeth she tried not to scream.

 I'm the one who found it first, dumbass!

 "Oh yeah?
 Well, maybe I should write one on how to make a goddamn PHONE CALL."
 He snarled before hanging up.

 Delphinia relaxed as her pop music returned, washing away the tension.
 Garrett would get over it.
 After all, he would just target the nearest person and tear them a new asshole.

 Scanning the horizon for the giant hog-weeds, she muttered.
 "The point of origin should be somewhere around here..."